okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-sign-in-soc-idp/aspnet/integrationsteps.md

 ### 3: Redirect the request to the Okta org

-If the user's Facebook login is successful, Facebook routes the user to the value that you entered for **Valid OAuth Redirect URIs** and **Site URL** in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-social-identity-providers).
+If the user's Facebook login is successful, Facebook routes the user to the value that you entered for **Valid OAuth Redirect URIs** and **Site URL** in [Create a Facebook app in Facebook](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#_1-create-a-facebook-app-in-facebook).
 The value takes on the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback`, for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`)

 ### 4: Redirect to the client